One Ingredient, Endless Benefits

 In order to extract oil from the seed, high heat methods are often used to gain the highest yield in the shortest amount of time.

 This completely changes the nutritional profile of the oil, reducing the amount of vitamins and transforming healthy fats into harmful trans fatty acids.
 What's more, chemicals such as hexane are used to bleach and deodorise the oil - introducing toxic solvents to the food chain.
-Learn more about the trouble with veg and seed oils in our article:
+Learn more about the trouble with veg and seed oils in our articles:

 👉 What's the deal with vegetable oils?
 Why you need to avoid them